MediaFanIsAnArchiver/batch-for-goanimate-remastred/readme.md

 # Batch File For Goanimate Remastered

-This GitHub repo was made as a .bat file for a GoAnimate API wrappper called [GoAnimate Remastered](https://github.com/CyberStudioUnited/Goanimate-Remastered)
+This GitHub repo was made as a .bat file for a GoAnimate API wrapper called [GoAnimate Remastered](https://github.com/CyberStudioUnited/Goanimate-Remastered)

 Instructions: